neverRare/chesnaught/README.md

 ## Analysis

-You can use perform analysis with Chesnaught to see what it thinks.
+You can perform analysis with Chesnaught to see what it thinks.
 It shouldn't be used for analyzing games, use [Stockfish] instead.
 Chesnaught doesn't provide multiple lines as it's mainly designed for playing.

 Chesnaught does provide centipawn analysis but this is an approximation.
 Chesnaught's actual score is a compound number that is hard to condense into a single number.